publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schIV/ptD/m__us_usc_t42_s651.md

 [Pub.
 L. 93–647, § 101(e)][/us/pl/93/647/s101/e], Jan.
 4, 1975, [88 Stat.
 2361][/us/stat/88/2361], provided that:

-> “There are authorized to be appropriated to the Secretary of Health, Education, and Welfare such sums as may be necessary to plan and prepare for the implementation of the program established by this section \[this part and [section 6305 of Title 26][/us/usc/t26/s6305], Internal Revenue Code\].”
+> “There are authorized to be appropriated to the Secretary of Health, Education, and Welfare \[now Health and Human Services\] such sums as may be necessary to plan and prepare for the implementation of the program established by this section \[enacting this part and [section 6305 of Title 26][/us/usc/t26/s6305], Internal Revenue Code\].”

 ----------